Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Read the Ingredients

-It is common for supplements to be more of a blend and have more than one herb in them.
-Blends can be useful, but there are some things to keep in mind.
+It is common for supplements to be more of a blend and have more than one herb.
+Blends can be useful, but there are some things to remember.

 For example, fat-soluble vitamins like Vitamin D or A may be included in different blends.
 These vitamins are already present in the diet, and giving supplements (especially multiple supplements) with these vitamins might cause them to accumulate and create toxicity.
 Only give supplemental Vitamin A or D if your veterinarian has checked your dog’s levels and thinks they would be helpful.